solidjs/solid-docs-legacy/langs/en/api.md

 ): ResourceReturn<T>;
 ```

-Creates a signal that reflects an async request.
+Creates a signal that reflects the result of an async request.

 `createResource` takes an asynchronous fetcher function and returns a signal that is updated with the resulting data when the fetcher completes.